-Cost sharing represents the portion of a sponsored project/program cost which is not borne by the sponsor.
-It is the University's share in the cost of conducting research on the specific sponsored project/program.
+Cost sharing represents the portion of a sponsored project/program cost not borne by the sponsor.
+Most typically, it is the University's share in the cost of conducting research on the specific sponsored project/program.
 (See also, GIM 21, Cost Sharing Policy for Sponsored Agreements).

 Cost sharing occurs either when a sponsor requires, or the University commits, funds beyond those awarded by the sponsoring agency to support a particular grant or contract.

-Effort that is cost shared is subject to the same documentation requirements as salary that is paid directly from the grant or contract meaning it must be certified through the Faculty Efforti Certification (FEC) report for faculty or via the Non-FEC Cost Share documentation process for non-faculty.
+Effort that is cost shared is subject to the same allowability requirements as salary that is paid directly from the grant or contract meaning it must be certified either through the Faculty Efforti Certification (FEC) report for faculty or via the Non-FEC Cost Share documentation process for non-faculty.